California Overtime Laws

 What's a Regular Rate of Pay?

 Overtime is based on the regular rate of pay, which is the compensation you normally earn for the work you perform.
 The regular rate of pay can include several different types of payments, such as hourly earnings, salary, piecework earnings, and commissions.
-In no case may the regular rate of pay be less than the applicable minimum wage.
+In no case may the regular hourly rate of pay be less than the applicable minimum wage.

 If you are paid on an hourly basis, that amount is the regular rate of pay.
 A nondiscretionary bonus is included in the regular rate of pay when it is based upon hours worked, production or proficiency.
-Discretionary bonuses paid as gifts at a holiday or other special occasions are not included for purposes of determining the regular rate of pay.
+Discretionary bonuses paid as gifts at a holiday or other special occasions are not included for purposes of determining the regular pay.

 Counting Your Hours in a Workweek